hyperskill/data-sorter/README.md

-# Sorting tool
+# Sorting Tool

-Project: Sorting tool
+Project: Sorting Tool

 Go to the src directory, change Main.java and put your .java file(s) in it.